 Since then, Nith Inshore Rescue has grown tremendously and is a vital part of the emergency services for Dumfries and Galloway and also northern Cumbria.
 Our operational area and the nature of our callouts has changed so much that a major extension to our boathouse was required for which work started in 2016.

-Generously funded through grants, businesses, individuals and local people, the extension to our boathouse is almost complete and will be officially opened at our Open Day on 27th May 2017!
+Generously funded through grants, businesses, individuals and local people, the extension to our boathouse officially opened at our Open Day on 27th May 2017!